ArismLab/.github/profile/README.md

 ## About us

-We are three young and enthusiastic Blockchain Developers who are now pround to be the Arism founders.
+We are three young and enthusiastic Blockchain Developers who are now proud to be the Arism founders.

 |     Founder      | Role                                                                 | Email                                                 |
 | :--------------: | -------------------------------------------------------------------- | ----------------------------------------------------- |